caseyg/awesome/TOPICS.md

 ## unofficial-apis

 *   [Integuru-AI/Integuru](https://github.com/Integuru-AI/Integuru) - The first AI agent that builds permissionless integrations through reverse engineering platforms' internal APIs.

-## crdt

-*   [garden-co/jazz](https://github.com/garden-co/jazz) - A new kind of database that's distributed across your frontend, containers, serverless functions and its own storage cloud.

-*   [loro-dev/loro](https://github.com/loro-dev/loro) - Make your JSON data collaborative and version-controlled with CRDTs

-*   [electric-sql/electric](https://github.com/electric-sql/electric) - Real-time sync for Postgres.

-*   [streamich/json-joy](https://github.com/streamich/json-joy) - json-joy is a library that implements cutting-edge real-time and collaborative editing algorithms and utilities for JSON data models, with a focus on developing the JSON CRDT (Conflict-free Replicated Data Type) specification and implementation.

-*   [dxos/dxos](https://github.com/dxos/dxos) - TypeScript implementation of the DXOS protocols, SDK, toolchain and Composer.

-*   [ueberdosis/hocuspocus](https://github.com/ueberdosis/hocuspocus) - The CRDT Yjs WebSocket backend for conflict-free real-time collaboration in your app.

-*   [automerge/automerge-classic](https://github.com/automerge/automerge-classic) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.

 ## crdts